Who is your sexual self? Have you met them yet?

 In the same way that we don't inquire of others sexuality at the grocery store, we rarely check-in with ourselves regarding our sexual goals, needs, and overall sexual health and well-being.
 We want to help shift this narrative.

-So who is your sexual/ romantic self and how do you even begin to explore it?
+Often this conflict leaves us even more confused.
+How do we know the difference?
+Who is your sexual self and how do you even begin to explore it?

-First, it's important to know that you and your sexual/ romantic self exists independent of any relationship, social norm or part of your history.
+First, it's important to know that you and your sexual self exists independent of any relationship, social norm or part of your history.
 In this moment, your sexuality is potentially available and sending you cues for engagement.

 In more simple terms: it's not your fault you grew up religious, or in a family that didn't talk about sex, or in a time period before the internet and access to more information and exploration.
 It's not your fault that you were shamed for your queerness, your desire, your exploration and play.
 It's not your fault that you were married young, or having sex to please others, gain belonging and fulfill the expectations you were given.
 It's not your fault that you were assaulted, or impacted by other systemic oppression which made access to pleasure more challenging (ie: bipoc folks, trans folks, those impacted by classism, sexism, racism).
 And also, it's not too late to shift this trajectory.

-When you look at this image, do you know what would fall into each category for you?
-How would you define your identity, your attraction and expression?
+When you look at these images, do you know what would fall into each category for you, for both your sexual and romantic/ relational self?
+How would you define your identity, your attraction and expression in each domain of self?
 What hinders you from this awareness?

-A few notes to consider, as we mentioned about MOST humans don't know the answers to these questions and have very little awareness of the complexity of their sexual/ romantic selves.
+A few notes to consider, as we mentioned about MOST humans don't know the answers to these questions and have very little awareness of the complexity of their sexual/ romantic/ relational selves.
 So it's okay if you're feeling stuck.
-Often here's a lot of conflict between the three parts.
+Often there's a lot of conflict between the three parts and between the ideas of who you are in sex versus in relationships.
 Your identity (how you think about yourself) may be in stark contrast to how you live, meanwhile you may be uncertain about the desire piece.
 It's okay for there to be confusion, especially if you're just starting this conversation with yourself.

 One way to approach this work is to use your creative skills to push past the current logistical/ cultural/ shame and stigma... to allow you imaginative exploration.